public interface Tokenizer

 (newline in case of a line comment).

-returns
+hasMoreToken() returns

-- generic exception (list) for all problems that may occur while parsing
+false.
+It will not return null in such conditions.Token including the EOF tokenTokenizerException - generic exception (list) for all problems that may occur while parsing

-(IOExceptions for instance)nextImage()
+(IOExceptions for instance)nextImage()java.lang.String nextImage()

-java.lang.String nextImage() throws TokenizerException
+throws TokenizerException

 Tokenizer

-have the flag TokenizerProperties#F_TOKEN_POS_ONLY
+have the flag TokenizerProperties#F_TOKEN_POS_ONLY set, since this

-- generic exception (list) for all problems that may occur while parsing
+method returns a valid string even in that case.TokenizerException - generic exception (list) for all problems that may occur while parsing

-(IOExceptions for instance)nextToken()
+(IOExceptions for instance)nextToken(),

-Token currentToken() throws TokenizerException
+currentImage()Token currentToken() throws TokenizerException

-or nextImage()
+or nextImage().

 TokenizerException